The roar of the crowd on game day. We can’t wait to experience the energy and excitement of live sports again. There’s nothing else like it.

 Don’t forget about on-site communications.
 Consider adding some physical signage to your venue, so guests who may have missed (or just forgotten about) your new procedures can be informed when they arrive.
 Include your social distancing and sanitizing requirements as well as your mask policy to reinforce information for guests and help their visit go smoothly.

-How to handle fans who don’t follow the rules
+How to handle guests who don’t follow the rules

 The more you can communicate the new procedures with guests, the more comfortable guests will be with the “new normal”.
 However, there may still be some guests who don’t want to follow the rules, or who forget.
 Sometimes when we’re having fun, we forget to maintain physical distancing.